-I think the main reason I have been so successful at marketing my services to holiday shoppers is because I really enjoy network building and I have confidence in my work.
+I think the main reason I have been so successful at marketing my services to holiday shoppers is that I really enjoy network building, and I have confidence in my work.

 Interestingly enough, it took me years to have the same success in marketing retail products.
 A few years ago, a colleague mentioned his surprise that I didn't have a larger selection of items for clients to purchase.
 I realized that I was hesitant to sell retail.
-I wanted to understand from where my trepidation came.
-After some introspection, I came to understand that I did not have the same confidence in the products I stocked as I did in the services I provided.
+I wanted to understand where my trepidation came from.
+After some introspection, I understood that I did not have the same confidence in the products I stocked as I did in the services I provided.

-Knowing I was missing out on an opportunity to help clients find quality products (and for me to increase my revenue) I decided to reevaluate the standards I used when it came to retail.
-The result was a set of guidelines I use when it comes to choosing, promoting and selling products.
-These "rules" have been very helpful and have certainly resulted in an increase in retail sales, but more important, they have assisted me in maintaining my focus on client's needs.
+Knowing I was missing out on an opportunity to help clients find quality products (and increase my revenue), I decided to reevaluate the standards I used when it came to retail.
+The result was a set of guidelines I use when it comes to choosing, promoting, and selling products.
+These "rules" have been beneficial and have certainly resulted in an increase in retail sales, but more importantly, they have helped me maintain my focus on the client's needs.